(For voyage and event details click on "Schedule" on menu near bottom of this page.)

-several reconstructed by Longship Company members based on archaeological finds from Greenland and the Baltic area)
+several reconstructed by Longship Company members based on archaeological finds from

-(The Fyrdraca depicting a 6th century Saxon ship invading Britain, in The Quest for King Arthur on the History Channel, June 2004)
+(The Fyrdraca depicting Arthur's funerary ship sailing to Avalon in The Quest for King Arthur on The History Channel)

 (Gyrfalcon under oars)